 Easiest Vegan Cashew Cheese Sauce

 - 2 cups raw cashew pieces, soaked for 20 minutes in hot water (see notes to skip this step)

-- 3/4 cup to 1 1/4 cup prepared vegetarian 'no-chicken' bouillon base (or use water - see notes)
+- ¾ cup to 1 ¼ cup prepared low sodium vegetable broth (or use water - see notes)

 - You can skip soaking the cashews if you have a high speed blender.
 Place the cashew pieces and hot liquid together in the blender first, while you gather and add your other ingredients.
 Process on high, and the sauce will be smooth and creamy.